vibhorrrrr/F1-Intelligence-Suite/docs/architecture.md

 - ✅ **Extensibility**: New features can be added easily
 - ✅ **Performance**: Optimized for speed and efficiency
 - ✅ **Maintainability**: Clean code with clear responsibilities

-The design balances simplicity with sophistication, making it suitable for both portfolio demonstration and potential production use.